 Treat Crepey Skin at Home Before Trying Surgery

 Injections and surgery should always be your last resort.
 Home treatment options like the SiO Beauty 24-Hour System can provide fast-acting, long-lasting results without the need for doctor’s visits and painful procedures.
 In addition, home treatments don’t come with the risks of side effects that plague the more invasive options.
 The SiO SkinPad is clinically tested and dermatologist approved to be non-irritating and safe for the skin of the décolleté.
 The SiO SkinPad is based on the same science that is used by doctors and surgeons to heal scars and burns.
 If the same technology can be used to heal those types of wounds, imagine what it can do for wrinkled or crepey skin.
-So restore the collagen and elastin in your skin and prevent crepey skin from forming by treating your décolleté at home while you sleep.
+So prevent crepey skin from forming by treating your décolleté at home while you sleep.